Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 as

 Here the sum is over all $[l_{1},w_{1}]$ such that the corresponding moduli space is zero-dimensional.
 And the number $ \sharp \mathcal{M}([l_{0},w_{0}], [l_{1},w_{1}])$ is a signed count.

-\begin{proposition} Under the Condition 1.1, the coboundary operator is well-defined and satisfies that $(\delta^{\rho})^{2}=0$. \end{proposition} \begin{proof} The proof is similar to the case when a Lagrangian torus is monotone, where the self-Floer cohomology is well-defined, see Theorem 16.4.10 in \cite{O2}.
-Note that Condition 1.1 excludes possible disk bubbles, with non-positive Maslov indices, splitting from the holomorphic strips.
-For disk bubbles with Maslov index two, they appear in pairs on $L$ and cancel with each other.
-We do not need to consider disk bubbles with higher Maslov indices since we are looking at a one-dimensional moduli space to show the square of $\delta^{\rho}$ is zero. \end{proof}
+\begin{proposition} Under Condition \ref{condition}, the coboundary operator is well-defined and satisfies that $(\delta^{\rho})^{2}\equiv 0 \mod T^{E_{+}}$. \end{proposition} \begin{proof} Under the energy bound $E_{+}$, the proof is similar to the case when a Lagrangian torus is monotone, where the self-Floer cohomology is well-defined, see Theorem 16.4.10 in \cite{O2}.
+Note that Condition \ref{condition} excludes possible disk bubbles, with non-positive Maslov indices, splitting from the Floer strips.
+For disk bubbles with Maslov index two, they appear in pairs on both sides of the Floer solutions and cancel with each other.
+We don't need to consider disk bubbles with higher Maslov indices since we are looking at one-dimensional moduli spaces to show the square of $\delta^{\rho}$ is zero.
+And so far we haven't introduce interior marked points, we don't need to use the energy bound $E_{S}$ in Condition \ref{condition}. \end{proof}

 We call the above cohomology given by $\delta^{\rho}$ the Floer cohomology with local systems.
 Next we want to deform it further by counting strips with an interior marked point/an interior hole.
+The aim is to define a new operator